favonia/cloudflare-ddns/README.markdown

 </details>

-If you need a non-default Docker Compose deployment such as Docker secrets, IPv6 without `network_mode: host`, a custom Docker network for a specific egress path, shared ownership across multiple updater instances, WAF-list-only mode, or a safe testing setup, see the [`Docker Compose Special Setups`](#-docker-compose-special-setups) section below.
+If you need a non-default Docker Compose deployment such as Docker secrets, IPv6 without `network_mode: host`, a custom Docker network for a specific egress path, shared ownership across multiple updater instances, or a safe testing setup, see the [`Docker Compose Special Setups`](#-docker-compose-special-setups) section below.
 Change `user: "1000:1000"` to the user and group IDs you want to use; the `cap_drop`, `read_only`, and `no-new-privileges` lines provide additional protection, especially when you run the container as a non-superuser.

 ### 🚀 Step 2: Building and Running the Container